rsyncOSX/RsyncOSXdocs/content/post/swiftui.md

 - view logfile
 - the error handling is refactored and enhanced compared to the current version

-To summarize most of the executing part is in code and it work.
+To summarize most of the executing part is in code and it works.

 ## What is not the alpha version